SAP/sql-interface-specification/README.md

 ## Licensing

-Copyright 2024 SAP SE or an SAP affiliate company and sql-interface-specification contributors.
+Copyright 2024 SAP SE or an SAP affiliate company and SQL interface specification for SAP ecosystem contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/sql-interface-specification).